CodeWritingCow/AngularJS-Stateful-Modals-with-UI-Router/README.md

 # AngularJS: Stateful Modals with UI Router
 _by Gary Pang, "CodeWritingCow"_

-From the SitePoint tutorial, ["Creating Stateful Modals in AngularJS with Angular UI Router"](http://www.sitepoint.com/creating-stateful-modals-angularjs-angular-ui-router)
+From the SitePoint tutorial, ["Creating Stateful Modals in AngularJS with Angular UI Router"](http://www.sitepoint.com/creating-stateful-modals-angularjs-angular-ui-router) by Brad Barrow.

 # angular-js-stateful-modals-with-ui-router